 Select the channel width of this device.

-According to IEEE 802.11n standard, using a higher bandiwidthcan increase wireless throughput.
+Options include 20MHz, 40MHz and 20/40MHz (this device automatically selects 20MHz or 40MHz, and 20MHz will be used if 40MHz is not available).
+According to IEEE 802.11n standard, using a channel width of 40MHz can increase wireless throughput.
 However, users may choose lower bandwidth due to the following reasons: